aws-samples/amazon-kinesis-data-analytics-flinktableapi/README.md

 ```

 ### Download and package the application
-* From your GitHub root folder, execute the following command to download the Apache Flink source code.
+* From your GitHub root folder, execute the following command to download the Apache Flink source code for this sample project.
 ```
 git clone https://github.com/aws-samples/amazon-kinesis-data-analytics-flinktableapi
 ```